sybrew/the-seo-framework/readme.txt

 					* They also disturb engagement for trust.
 Clean URLs are always preferred.
 			* The rest is unchanged.
 	/
-	* TODO When focussing on a field which is showing a placeholder, the placeholder is now blurred.
+	* When focussing on a field which is showing a placeholder, the placeholder is now blurred.
 	* TODO The sitename set in "Organization or Personal Name" is now used consistently throughout the Schema.org output settings.
 	* Description and schema transient cache is no longer initiated on Search Pages.
 	* TODO Header, Site Icon and Site Logo images are now downsized if the image is exceeding 1500px in either height or width (or both).